-Through tasks outlined in this project area, staff will evaluate the need for an independent regional Carbon Reduction Strategy or if it is sufficient to work with PennDOT and NJDOT to incorporate regional priorities directly into the Pennsylvania and New Jersey statewide Carbon Reduction strategies.
+Through tasks outlined in this project area, staff will develop a regional Carbon Reduction Strategy supportive to both Pennsylvania and New Jersey's statewide Carbon Reduction Strategies.
 Given the limited amount of funding available, an important outcome of this effort will be to achieve some level of regional consensus on priority project categories and/or project types for funding.
 For example, the region may choose to prioritize specific shared priorities such as continued development of the regional sidewalk maintenance and street tree planting program, the expansion of EV charging infrastructure, or completion of transportation-focused bicycle infrastructure priority projects, among other projects.